google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/patterns.md

 vertically as the window width becomes too narrow for the content.

 Eventually this results in all of the columns being stacked vertically.
-Choosing breakpoints for this layout pattern is dependent on the content and will change for each design.
+Choosing breakpoints for this layout pattern is dependent on the content and changes for each design.

 <img src="imgs/column-drop.svg">